nishihatapalmer/byteseek/syntax.md

 # Syntax

 The byteseek syntax is very similar to standard regular expression languages, but is oriented towards bytes rather than text.
 A pleasant feature is that there is no need to escape characters or bytes in any expression, which contributes to readability.

-This is because specifying values to match is explicitly part of the syntax, rather than being implicit in the expression.
+## Whitespace and comments

+Unless they occur within quoted text, the following characters are ignored:
+ * Whitespace: space, tab, newline, carriage return.
+ * Comments: all characters after a *#*, up to and including the next new line character or the end of the text, whichever comes first.

 ## Bytes and byte sequences
 Bytes and byte sequences are written as sequences of case insensitive hex digits: